-You should format the USB flash drive only with this instrument (page 104).
+You should format the USB flash drive only with this instrument (page 101).
 A USB flash drive formatted on another device may not operate properly.

 The format operation overwrites any previously existing data.
 Make sure that the USB flash drive you are formatting does not contain important data.
+Proceed with caution, especially when connecting multiple USB flash drives.